 Maxim Kischine

 Konami got a lot of mileage out of very little story early on.
 For a long while the most story a Castlevania game included was a quick text scroll at the start and maybe a short block of text from the occasional villager or random hero joining your party (followed either by searching a graveyard for hours to find some random duck or a quick handshake, respectively).
-Then came Castlevania: Symphony of the Night which pretty quick molded the rest of the series around it.
-Now games could no longer just feature men in leather skirts hitting Dracula really hard with a bit of leather; now they needed story.
+Then came Castlevania: Symphony of the NightReleased on the PlayStation in 1997, this game, while not hugely successful in the U.S. at the time, went on to become on the most beloved titles in the Castlevania series. which pretty quickly molded the rest of the series around it.
+Now games could no longer just feature men in leather skirts hitting Dracula really hard with a bit of leather; they needed story.

 Of course, fans of the series ate it up (members of this site included).
-Symphony was a singular work, an our-of-nowhere reinvention of what a Castlevania game could be featuring not only fantastic game play but also breathtaking graphics and music.
+Symphony was a singular work, an out-of-nowhere reinvention of what a Castlevania game could be featuring not only fantastic gameplay but also breathtaking graphics and music.
 Even now, decades later, the game stands as an ageless achievement.
 So it was only natural for Konami to want to replicate that glory.
-After a couple of varied attempts (in a 3D adventure and then on the Nintendo Game Boy Advance), Konami had a winner with Castlevania: Harmony of Dissonance.
+After a couple of varied attempts (in a 3D adventure Castlevania for the Nintendo 64After a number of titles for non-Nintendo systems, Castlevania’s return should have been marked by much love and enjoyment from the fans.
+Sadly the first version of the game on Nintendo’s 64-bit console was a flawed game, interesting in places but not the kind of game fans were clamoring for in 1999.) and then a Metroidvania title on the Nintendo Game Boy Advance, Castlevania: Circle of the MoonThe second Metroidvania-style game in the franchise, Circle of the Moon was developed by the KCET team within Konami, who had previously developed the much beloved Super Castlevania IV.
+Although not considered a perfect game by fans, this Game Boy Advance title did show that there was much that could be done with the Metroidvania mechanics in the series beyond Symphony of the Night.), Konami had a winner with Castlevania: Harmony of DissonanceThe second Castlevania game for the Game Boy Advance, and third true Metroidvania, this title saw the return of Koji Igarashi to the director role, marking the full start of his tenure as the master of the series..

-What Konami presented with Harmony of Dissonance was an also exact recreation of the elements of Symphony that they thought people loved, distilled down to a portable title (the opinions of the staff of Inverted Dungeon notwithstanding, largely because Konami has never cared what this site thinks or says and put up a restraining order against us so we'd stop hanging outside their corporate offices shouting).
+What Konami presented with Harmony of Dissonance was an also exact recreation of the elements of Symphony that they thought people loved, distilled down to a portable title (the opinions of the staff of Inverted Dungeon notwithstanding, largely because Konami has never cared what this site thinks or says and put up a restraining order against us so we'd stop hanging around outside their corporate offices shouting).
 Once again we were presented with a bishonen vampire hunter, a once-hero turned unwilling villain, and two castles to explore.
 It was everything fans asked for in a sequel.

-Thus we have not only Juste Belmont but also this page's character in question, Maxim Kischine.
-Once an ally of Juste, Maxim has his own dark path to tread that lead him directly to Dracula's castle and a conflict with his old ally...
+Thus we have not only Juste BelmontGrandson of Simon Belont, and grandfather to Richter, Juste wields both the power of the Belmont clan and the magic of the Belnades family.
+Juste has to put his considerable power to the test when Dracula’s castle reappears, all on a quest to help his friend Maxim find their missing companion, Lydie. but also this page's character in question, Maxim Kischine.
+Once an ally of Juste, Maxim has his own dark path to tread that leads him directly to Dracula's castle and a conflict with his old ally...

 Character History: